rcastill/archiva-python/README.md

 - [ ] artifactDownloadInfos
 - [ ] Download a package

 ## How to Install

-Because this project is in early stages,  you must clone this repo.
+Because this project is in its early stages,  you must clone this repo.

 **Remember** to install `requirements.txt` packages: